 4) Mergers and Acquisitions:

 From the above discussion on the scale of the IT companies, an investor would remember that the large IT companies enjoy an advantage over smaller IT companies in winning new/repeat orders because a large IT Company can provide solutions of multiple business problems to the customer.

-In order to strengthen their advantage further, the IT companies are continuously on a lookout for skills, which can further improve their value addition to customers.
+In order to strengthen their advantage further, the IT companies are continuously on the lookout for skills, which can further improve their value addition to customers.
 Whenever, IT companies come across a small IT company, which has mastered a unique technology/skill, which the large IT companies can provide as an added solution to their clients, then many times, the large IT companies acquire the small IT company with unique skill/technology.
 This addition of new skill helps the large IT Company in providing new/better solutions to its existing clients as well as win new orders.
 IT companies also acquire other companies to gain access to the customers of these companies.

 Therefore, an investor would appreciate that established IT companies keep on acquiring new small companies on a continuous basis.
 Many times, large IT companies may acquire many small companies within one year.